Sushil808174/Chat-with-pdf/README.md

 ## Getting Started
+### Backend
   **Prerequisites: Ensure you have Python and Django installed on your system.
   - Clone the Repository: `git clone https://github.com/YourUsername/Chat-with-PDF.git`
   - Install Dependencies: `pip install -r requirements.txt`
   - Run Migrations: `python manage.py migrate`
   - Start the Development Server: `python manage.py runserver`
   - Access the Application: Open your browser and go to `http://localhost:8000`.

+### Frontend (React)

+The frontend of Chat-with-PDF is built using React, a popular JavaScript library for building user interfaces.
+Follow these steps to set up and run the React frontend:

+1. **Navigate to the Frontend Directory:** Open your terminal and navigate to the `frontend` directory of the project.

+2. **Install Dependencies:** Run the following command to install the necessary dependencies: